JonCooperWorks/wiretap/README.md

 ```

 To perform a release build you can use the `--release` flag.
-You may also change the target architecture with the `--target` flag
+You may also change the target architecture with the `--target` flag.

 ## Build Userspace